MINNESOTA IRIS FROM ITS BEGINNINGS TO 2019

-Author's Note: All the information contained in this article was obtained from the ISM library "historical folder," past News and Views articles, particularly 1952 and 1971, American Iris Society Bulletins, and other documents.
+Author's Note: All the information contained in Parts One-Three of this article was obtained from the ISM library "historical folder," past News and Views articles, particularly 1952 and 1971, American Iris Society Bulletins, and other documents.
 Thanks to Patti and Lloyd Weber, the savers and keepers of the ISM Library.

-(This history originally appeared in three issues of News and Views in 2002.
+(This history through Part three originally appeared in three issues of News and Views in 2002.
 The historical iris pictured in this article are from the photos of the Historic Iris Preservation Society, HIPS and the AIS Iris Encyclopedia.
 Photos of a few iris mentioned in this article were not found.)

 October 23, 2019